spritsail/deluge/Readme.md

 #Deluge
-A dockerfile to run Deluge torent client.
+A dockerfile to run Deluge torent client, based on Alpine Linux.
 It expects a  partition to store data mapped to /config in the container, and a volume where your torrents should go stored at /media.
 Enjoy!

 This dockerfile uses a user with uid 647.
 Make sure this user has write access to the /config folder.
 ##Example run command